DonDonDon02/TEST_streamlit/README.md

 This project is a Streamlit application that allows users to analyze stock data for companies listed in the S&P 500 and Nasdaq.
 Users can filter companies by GICS sector and sub-industry, view historical stock performance, and visualize key metrics such as moving averages and the Relative Strength Index (RSI).

 ## Features

+- **Stock Information and Overview**: Users can view company details, stock prices, and market data for S&P 500 and Nasdaq companies.
-- **Data Visualization**: Display stock prices using candlestick charts and moving averages.
+- **Data Filtering and Visualization**: Filter companies based on sectors and sub-industries, and visualize stock performance with candlestick charts and moving averages.
-- **Stock Filtering**: Filter companies by sector and sub-industry.
-- **Historical Data**: Fetch and display historical stock data for selected companies.
-- **Metrics Display**: Show important financial metrics such as current price, market cap, 52-week high/low, and more.
+- **Stock Metrics and Indicators**: View key metrics such as 52-week high/low, relative strength index (RSI), and moving averages (MA, EMA).
-- **Downloadable Data**: Export historical stock data as a CSV file.

-## Requirements
-To run this application, ensure you have the following Python packages installed:
+- **Portfolio Management**: Users can simulate buying and selling stocks, track their portfolio, and view a summary of holdings.

 - `streamlit`
 - `pandas==2.2.2`